dolaver/calsagos/README.md

 python3 setup.py install
 ```

+## Updates

+LAGASU module was updated by D. E. Olave-Rojas on May 22, 2023 to include the correction of the label of substructures directly in this function

 ## Example Usage

 ```py
 from calsagos import lagasu
 from calsagos import utils
 from calsagos import clumberi

 #-- select cluster members
 cluster_members = clumberi.clumberi(id_galaxy, ra_galaxy, dec_galaxy, redshift_galaxy, cluster_initial_redshift, ra_cluster, dec_cluster, range_cuts)